denisbrodbeck/sqip/README.md

 SQIP is an evolution of the classic LQIP technique: it makes use of [Primitive](https://github.com/fogleman/primitive) to generate a SVG consisting of several simple shapes that approximate the main features visible inside the image, optimizes the SVG using [minify](github.com/tdewolff/minify) and adds a Gaussian Blur filter to it.

 This produces a SVG placeholder which weighs in at only *~800-1000* bytes, *looks smooth* on all screens and provides an *visual cue* of image contents to come.

+[Tobias Baldauf‘s](https://github.com/technopagan/sqip) project is written in js and depends on an installed version of *node*, *go*, *primitive* and multiple npm modules.
+This project aims no minimize the dependencies down to exactly one — this go package.

 ## Installation